swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 or another comparable, tamper-proof system for authenticating package contents.

+Distribution of packages through Zip files introduces new potential attack vectors.
+For example,
+an attacker could maliciously tamper with a generated source archive in an attempt to exploit a known vulnerability like [Zip Slip], or a common software weakness like susceptibility to a [Zip bomb].
+Swift Package Manager should take care to identify and protect against these kinds of attacks in its implementation of source archive decompression.

 ### Repudiation

 A compromised host could serve a malicious package with a valid checksum